-Artistic Director, Text, Research Felix Meyer-Christian Choreography, Performance Jascha Viehstädt Performance Martin Hansen, Frank Koenen, Regina Rossi, Kianí Del Valle Piñero Stage, Costumes Eylien Koenig Programming, Set-Up AI, Video Erik Kundt Composition, Soundart Katharina Pelosi, Matthias Reiling (Session Victim) Support Sound Art Marcus Thomas Outside Eye Melmun Bajarchuu Video Documentation Miguel Murrieta Vásquez Assistant Stage and Costume Florence Schreiber
+Artistic Director, Text, Research Felix Meyer-Christian Choreography, Performance Jascha Viehstädt Performance, Co-Creation Martin Hansen, Frank Koenen, Regina Rossi, Kianí Del Valle Piñero Stage, Costumes Eylien Koenig Programming, Set-Up AI, Video Erik Kundt Composition, Soundart Katharina Pelosi, Matthias Reiling (Session Victim) Support Sound Art Marcus Thomas Outside Eye Melmun Bajarchuu Video Documentation Miguel Murrieta Vásquez Assistant Stage and Costume Florence Schreiber

 A production by Costa Compagnie in cooperation with Kunstverein Harburger Bahnhof.
 Funded by Authority of Culture and Media Hamburg, Hamburgische Cultural Foundation and Fonds Performing Arts.

 By public transport: Take S-Bahn S3 or S31 in the direction of Harburg, exit Harburg.
 The Kunstverein is located in the train station above platform 3 & 4.
 By car: Highway A7, exit Hamburg-Harburg.
 Via the connection road to Harburg-Mitte, follow signs to Harburg train station.
 There are parking garages opposite and behind the train station.
 By train: ICE/IC/RE/ME, exit train station Hamburg-Harburg.
 The Kunstverein is located in the train station above platform 3 & 4.

 By public transport: Take S-Bahn S3 or S31 in the direction of Harburg, exit Harburg.
 The Kunstverein is located in the train station above platform 3 & 4.